LibrariesHacked/librarieshacked.github.io/_posts/2018-12-06-public-lending-right.md

 ### What could it look like?

-After exploring the data in a web format, it was interesting to imagine what a PLR dataset could look like as a simple spreadsheet.
+After exploring the data in a web format, it was interesting to imagine what a PLR dataset could look like as a flat spreadsheet.
 Maybe something like this (with more rows).

 | Year | Reporting period | Service | ISBN | Author | Title | Actual | Gross |
 | ---- | ---------------- | ------- | ---- | ------ | ----- | ------ | ----- |